joshbegley/nyt-latest/README.md

 `The performers valiantly attempted to justify the existence of the show, which was impeccably choreographed and thematically jumbled.`\
 https://www.nytimes.com/2026/07/19/arts/music/world-cup-halftime-show-review.html

-**At World Cup Final, Trump Seeks to Bask in Another Sports Championship**\
+**Trump Relents From Spain-Bashing to Present Its Team the World Cup Trophy**\
-`The president flew in Marine One over MetLife Stadium on Sunday ahead of his arrival.
-It was the second time recently that he sought to seize the spotlight at a major sporting event.`\
+`Mr. Trump, who this month referred to Spain as “hopeless,” seemingly had little choice but to exhibit diplomacy on Sunday as he handed the golden trophy to the country’s players.`\
 https://www.nytimes.com/2026/07/19/us/politics/trump-world-cup-final.html

 **A Conversation with Zohran Mamdani**\